material-motion/material-motion/specifications/README.md

 Within the best of our ability these specifications are platform and language-agnostic.
 We will not always be perfect, nor are we attempting to achieve perfect agreement.

+The authors of this chapter have backgrounds in Android, iOS, and web application development.

 <!--

 LGTM: